 At the end of 2003, a good friend, Denis Oram, who had been learning the guitar for some time, gave me one as a Christmas present.
 As I had come to regret never having learned to play a musical instrument, this was a wonderful surprise, and I decided immediately to engage a teacher with the hope of avoiding the bad habits I was sure to fall into if I tried to teach myself.
 I was lucky enough to make inquiries at the now defunct Casals Academy, located near my home in Braddon.
 Its head of guitar was Mark Norton, a very good guitarist and teacher, who has remained my teacher ever since.
 While I haven’t entirely avoided developing bad habits (such as not practising regularly enough, for instance), they aren’t ones for which a teacher could be assigned any share of responsibility.

 Denis and I would get together regularly to play guitar duets, and we both joined the Canberra Guitar Ensemble when it was formed in early 2008, under the auspices of the Canberra Classical Guitar Society founded a couple of months earlier by Dan Sloss and Tim Kain.
 Both the original director of the Ensemble, Steve Allen, and its current director, Leslie Spencer, as well as the other members of the Ensemble, have made this a very rewarding experience.

-When the Dante Musica Viva was formed in late 2005, under the direction of Francesco Sofo and Corinne Tarnawsky, I was sufficiently confident of my ability to avoid singing off-key, loudly and often that I jumped at the chance of becoming a founding member.
+When the Dante Musica Viva was formed in late 2005, under the direction of Francesco Sofo and Corinne Tarnawsky, I was sufficiently confident of my ability to avoid singing the wrong thing loudly a lot that I jumped at the chance of becoming a founding member.
 It’s a decision which has provided me with an immensely enjoyable experience.